 CURRENT CONTENTS

 Please note that, continuing the convention adopted in the previous posts, there will be an exclusive correlation between green italicized font and palindromes.
 But not all of the palindromes displayed within the verses' lines are in the 'classic repertoire'.
-Some are recent concoctions by the author.
+Some are recent concoctions by the authors.

 25. Zeus sees Suez (canals)